 US core consumer prices, which exclude volatile items such as food and energy, went up by 5.7 percent from a year earlier in December of 2022, compared to a 6.0 percent rise in the prior month and mostly in line with market expectations. source: U.S. Bureau of Labor Statistics

 Core Inflation Rate in the United States averaged 3.62 percent from 1957 until 2022, reaching an all time high of 13.60 percent in June of 1980 and a record low of 0.00 percent in May of 1957.
 This page provides - United States Core Inflation Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United States Core Inflation Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2023.

-Core Inflation Rate in the United States is expected to be 2.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Core Inflation Rate in the United States to stand at 2.20 in 12 months time.
-In the long-term, the United States Core Inflation Rate is projected to trend around 2.20 percent in 2020, according to our econometric models.
+Core Inflation Rate in the United States is expected to be 5.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Core Inflation Rate is projected to trend around 2.70 percent in 2024, according to our econometric models.